 According to the official definition issued by the United States Customs Service, antiques are items with at least 100 years of age under their belts.
 That means the scale slides every year as more objects grow older and fit into that timeframe.

-Even so, this can still be a controversial topic among antique dealers, authors, and many seasoned appraisal experts.
+Even so, this can still be a controversial topic among antique dealers, authors, and seasoned appraisal experts.

-Describing Items You're Selling
+How to Describe Items You're Selling